 When you choose to re-assess the previously completed assessment will only be available to view or print out via the ‘report’ facility.
 In addition, when choosing to re-assess, it is not possible to amend or update the case management plan until the new assessment has been completed.
 Because the system locks down the case planning screens until the reassessment has been completed, it can look as if the case plan has been ‘lost’ – but it hasn’t.

-To view or print off previously completed full assessments, click on ‘report’ → ‘select report’ → pick Full Risk Assessment and another drop down list will appear just to the right which will list all previously completed full assessments.
-Click on the required assessment then ‘select format’ → ‘export’ → print.
+To view or print off previously completed full assessments, click on ‘report’ → ‘select assessment’ a drop down list will appear with all previously completed full assessments to then select the appropriate assessment.
+Once the appropriate assessment has been selected → ‘select report' → pick LS/CMI 1-8 and then ‘select format’ → ‘export’ → print.

 Q. I clicked on ‘re-assess’ by mistake & I can no longer access the case planning screens.
 Is there anything I can do to avoid having to complete the full new LS/CMI 1-8?

 The new LSCMI 1-8 that has been started can be deleted which would allow you access to the case planning screens again.
 You will need to find out who in your area has the permissions to allow deletion of parts of the record (in some areas Team Leaders have this permission whilst in other areas it is the responsibility of those with Business Admin rights) and request that they delete the latest 1-8 for that particular case.

 Q. Can the RMA unlock my account / reset passwords / add permissions or new users to the system?